-Polycystic ovarian syndrome (PCOS) is а heterogeneous and indistinct disorder which presents a complicated pathophysiology1.
+Polycystic ovarian syndrome (PCOS) is a heterogeneous and indistinct disorder which presents a complicated pathophysiology1.
 Among endocrine disorders, PCOS is the most common and affects around 4-20% of females of reproductive age2.
-Guidelines for the diagnosis of PCOS are wellestablished now3.
-Endocrine abnormalities comprise metabolic syndrome (MBS), which includes insulin resistance (IR). dyslipidemia, obesity. and hypertension.
+Guidelines for the diagnosis of PCOS are well-established now3.
+Endocrine abnormalities comprise metabolic syndrome (MBS), which includes insulin resistance (IR), dyslipidemia, obesity, and hypertension.
 With MBS, the chances of cardiovascular disease (CVD) become double and five times those of type 2 diabetes (T2DM).
-National Cholesterol Education Program (NCEP) described in their report of Adult Treatment Panel III (ATPIII) that among central obesity with waist circumference ≥88 cm in women, elevated systolic and/or diastolic blood pressure of ≥130/85 mmHg, impaired fasting blood glucose (FBG) \geq 110mg/dl, elevated fasting serum triglycerides≥150mg/dl, fasting high-density lipoprotein (HDL) cholesterol < 50 mg/dl, the presence of three or more risk factors is labeled as MBS4.
+National Cholesterol Education Program (NCEP) described in their report of Adult Treatment Panel III (ATPIII) that among central obesity with waist circumference ≥88 cm in women, elevated systolic and/or diastolic blood pressure of ≥130/85 mmHg, impaired fasting blood glucose (FBG) ≥ 110mg/dl, elevated fasting serum triglycerides≥150mg/dl, fasting high-density lipoprotein (HDL) cholesterol < 50 mg/dl, the presence of three or more risk factors is labeled as MBS4.
 Regional data shows the prevalence of MBS in females with PCOS to be 23.5% 5.
-In PCOS, obesity is frequently observed, which resistance6-8. further aggravates insulin
+In PCOS, obesity is frequently observed, which further aggravates insulin resistance 6-8.